|

 Bram

-coast home town of Bournemouth, England, UK.
+south coast home town of Bournemouth, England, UK.
 Guitarist

 Pete Ballam and drummer Rob Haines had previously been working together in their